 We don't have a ton to say about the Helly Hansen Alpha.
 And that is a good thing.
 It is solid, versatile, and just what you expect in an insulated ski jacket.

 The Alpha 3.0 is an excellent all-around, insulated ski jacket.
 It fits the bill for a variety of applications.

 Fit-wise, the HH is is "true to size", as long as you dig the stretchy, body hugging design intention.

 This contender sits almost exactly in the middle, price-wise, of our test roster.
 The more expensive jackets are generally down insulated and come with name brand shell fabrics.
-The closest competitor is the Spyder Leader, with similar insulation, in-house shell fabric waterproofing, and a retail price that is exactly the same.
-In comparing these two, the Spyder Leader is slightly better looking with a more contemporary loose fit.
+The closest competitor is the Spyder Leader, with similar insulation, in-house shell fabric waterproofing, and a retail price that is within the same range.
+In comparing these two, the Leader is slightly better looking with a more contemporary loose fit.
 If you want a jacket that is closer fitting, with other attributes roughly the same, choose the Helly Hansen Alpha over the Spyder Leader.
-For a ski jacket that offers all-around award-winning value and uniqueness, consider the Top Pick award winner, the Columbia Whirlibird Interchange.

 Helly Hansen is known for making wet weather gear.
 Their ski gear has taken leaps and bounds in the last decade and the Alpha 3.0 is the culmination of their efforts.
 It is a warm, protective piece that is the softest construction in our entire review.
 For a jacket that feels like a sweatshirt, but performs like a rain slicker, you can't go wrong.